 With the introduction of a General Anti Avoidance Rule (GAAR) in next year’s finance bill many investors in other film finance schemes are biting their nails in anticipation that HMRC will challenge other ‘aggressive’ film finance avoidance schemes.

-This will come as a blow to many celebrity high-earners that have invested in film finance schemes, including Ann Robinson, Wayne Rooney and Jeremy Paxman.
+This will come as a blow to many celebrity high-earners that have invested in ingenious film partnership schemes, including celebrity investors Ann Robinson, Wayne Rooney and Jeremy Paxman.
 The majority of film finance schemes were typically invested in between 2004-2007 when then Prime Minister, Gordon Brown, looked to energise the UK film industry.

 Investors in film finance schemes between 2004 and 2007 that were promised great returns could find themselves instead paying out higher future rates of income tax as film tax avoidance schemes generally stretch out over 15 to 20 years.

 Another film finance company that has come under the ever watchful eye of HMRC is Ingenious Media, who have invested in British films such as Simon Pegg’s comedy’s Hot Fuzz and Shaun of the Dead.

 HMRC have been investigating Ingenious Media’s 2003/2004 Inside Track Fund film finance scheme for a few years now over the use of its tax structure known as ‘sideways loss relief’.
 Ingenious Media’s Inside Track Fund film finance avoidance scheme has invested millions of pounds in films such as James Cameron’s box office hit Avatar.

 A ‘sideways loss relief’ means that for every £100 put in by an investor an additional £200 would be borrowed from other investors, when the £300 was spent on the project the £100 investor could claim against earnings for a tax relief of £300; thereby tripling their investment in the Inside Track Fund scheme.